 6 A Flood of Corpses

 Paris’s original hot spot to be buried at (before the Catacombs took the reins) was Les Innocents, the city’s oldest and most used graveyard.
 There was one problem, though: As alluded to above, by the time the 18th century rolled around, so many people had been buried there that it had became overcrowded.
 Nearby residents began complaining of the pungent smell of death that was overtaking the entire city.

 “Overcrowded” is probably an understatement, seeing that after a flood broke the perimeter of the cemetery, bodies buried there began overflowing out onto the ground.
 During the 1780s, people started exhuming bodies from all the old cemeteries and burying them in what we now know as the Catacombs, and the rest is history.

 5 Cataphiles Are Creating Communities Inside the Tunnels

-The cataphiles are a group of urban explorers with a penchant for spending vast amounts of time within the depths of the Catacombs for their own enjoyment and adventure.
+The cataphiles are a group of urban explorers with a penchant for spending vast amounts of time within the depths of the Catacombs of Paris for their own enjoyment and adventure.
 While they might sound like a modern-day cult, they are deeply respectful of both the dead and the tunnels and create maps so that people don’t get lost within the vast necropolis.

 They are insiders, and information about how to gain access to the catacombs is kept within the tightly knit group.
 The cataphiles have been creating and building their own community within the old quarries and tunnels for years.
 Some paint art, furnish rooms, or party with fellow tunnel-dwellers, and some visit to simply disconnect from the outside world.

 4 It Was Once the Site of a Vintage Wine Heist